StrongMind/culture/coaching/horseshoes.md

 # Horseshoes

+## Openly Opinionated and Bias to Action

+When we openly share opinions, ideas and concerns it provides the opportunity for others to ask questions, to understand, and respond.
+Communicating openly helps us understand where we are or are not aligned with others.

+* Introduce Decider Protocol and encourage bias to action
+* Introduce Investigate Protocol as a tool for seeking clarification or uncovering non-alignment

 ## Understanding and Using Capacity Planning
 * Start by understanding what the team capacity has been for the past 5 sprints
 * Compare to the actual delivery of the recent sprints